hakanozdmr/LolPickBan/replit.md

 ## Overview

 This is a League of Legends champion draft simulator built as a full-stack web application.
 The application simulates the draft phase experience from competitive League of Legends matches, allowing users to practice pick/ban strategies in a realistic environment.
-The simulator includes champion filtering, draft phase progression, team-based selections, and real-time state management for both picks and bans across blue and red teams.
+The simulator includes champion filtering, draft phase progression, team-based selections, real-time state management for both picks and bans across blue and red teams, and authentic League of Legends audio including epic draft music and champion pick/ban sound effects.

 ## User Preferences